google/dart-gl/README.md

 but for distribution purposes it is less useful.
 It would be nice to have an option to use the .a library as well.

+## Windows
+Test to work with NVIDIA, just requires building glfw with EGL support.

 ## Other Platforms
 TODO